USArmyResearchLab/ARL-HuRDL/README.md

 # Decision Network Model 1.0.0
 Based on analysis of the ARL HuRDL corpus, we developed a computational model of dialogue-based reference resolution.
 The model uses a decision network to represent an agent's world knowledge, which serves as the basis for generating questions to learn ambiguous referents.
 The model maximizes expected utility in terms of which question to ask, and uses an information-theoretic approach to set the utilities.
 See the ICMI 2021 [paper](https://dl.acm.org/doi/abs/10.1145/3462244.3479925) for more details.

-The [/code](https://github.com/USArmyResearchLab/ARL-HuRDL/tree/main/Decision_network/code) directory contains the primary code for initializing the decision network using the pyAgrum library, and for computing the best question given a dictionary of evidence. [/evaluation](https://github.com/USArmyResearchLab/ARL-HuRDL/tree/main/Decision_network/evaluation) contains several test worlds that were used to evaluate the model in the ICMI 2021 paper.
+The [/code](https://github.com/USArmyResearchLab/ARL-HuRDL/tree/main/Decision_Network/code) directory contains the primary code for initializing the decision network using the pyAgrum library, and for computing the best question given a dictionary of evidence. [/evaluation](https://github.com/USArmyResearchLab/ARL-HuRDL/tree/main/Decision_Network/evaluation) contains several test worlds that were used to evaluate the model in the ICMI 2021 paper.

-## Citation
+## ICMI Citation
 If you would like to use or reference the decision network model, please cite the following paper:
 - Felix Gervits, Gordon Briggs, Antonio Roque, Genki Kadomatsu, Dean Thurston, Matthias Scheutz, & Matthew Marge.
 2021. ["Decision-Theoretic Question Generation for Situated Reference Resolution: An Empirical Study and Computational Model"](https://dl.acm.org/doi/abs/10.1145/3462244.3479925).
 In *Proceedings of the 2021 International Conference on Multimodal Interaction*, pp. 150-158.